GuideNepalBike LoanTwo WheelerEMIPulsarVehicle LoanBagmati

 Parjanya ShakyaJestha 2083 BS12 min read

-A friend bought a Pulsar 150 last week.
+A friend picked up a Pulsar 150 last week.
 Ex-showroom price: रू 2,99,900.
-He put down 40% and walked out with a loan-financed bike, registration done, insurance bundled.
-By his own arithmetic the bike "cost about Rs 3 lakh."
+He put 40% down and rode out with a loan-financed bike, registration done, insurance bundled.
+By his arithmetic the bike "cost about Rs 3 lakh."

-It did not.
-By the time he finishes the 3-year EMI, has paid three rounds of road tax, three years of insurance, and the upfront registration that he forgot to count, the cumulative outflow against this Rs 3 lakh sticker will be roughly रू 4,18,000.
-The dealer brochure shows none of this.
+Wrong.
+Once he finishes the 3-year EMI, pays three rounds of road tax, three years of insurance, and counts the upfront registration he glossed over, total outflow against the Rs 3 lakh sticker comes to about रू 4,18,000.
+None of that appears on the dealer brochure.

-This post is the cost decomposition the bike showroom does not put in front of you, and the EMI math that should drive whether to finance, prepay, or buy in cash.
+What follows is the cost decomposition the bike showroom keeps off the desk, plus the EMI math that should drive whether to finance, prepay, or pay cash.
 Numbers are 2026 Bagmati Province; the structure applies anywhere in Nepal with provincial tax substitutions.

 What the dealer brochure shows you, and what it hides

-Every two-wheeler showroom in Nepal will quote you the ex-showroom price.
-For 2026, here is roughly where the popular Pulsar variants sit:
+Every two-wheeler showroom in Nepal quotes the ex-showroom price.
+For 2026, the popular Pulsar variants sit roughly here:

 VariantEx-showroom (NPR)